-One day in December is set aside for short presentations by EEB graduate students to the whole program (see "EBB Graduate Student Symposium" section for more information).
+One day in December is set aside for short presentations by EEB graduate students to the whole program (see "Chapter 14, EBB Graduate Student Symposium" for more information).
+First-year students will attend the December symposium, but will present for the first time in the spring semester of year 1; the remainder of the graduate student cadre is expected to plan to present in December.
 The goals of this day are to:

-- a) foster awareness of research currently being conducted in the department, - b) encourage feedback that will improve research projects and - c) give students practice in the fundamentally important skill of presenting research via a professional-meeting style talk.
+a) foster awareness of research currently being conducted in the department, b) encourage feedback that will improve research projects and c) give students practice in the fundamentally important skill of presenting research via a professional-meeting style talk.